 This intermediate course needs markers and paper – no other supplies!
-It’s a look-ma-no-stamps adventure.
+It’s a look-ma-no-stamps adventure, though you can add stamps before coloring your scene, or substitute them for drawing portions..
 Scenes will be general winter scenes, good for anytime through the cold months of winter, not just for Christmas.

 If it’s been a while since you colored with your Copics, you may wish to review the Copic Jumpstart course content – including the introductory videos in the PreClass lesson in that curriculum.
 You may wish to refill markers and change out ragged nibs before getting started on this course!

 (There are no videos in this pre-class lesson.)